wlush/circulationBiogeography/README.md

 ## File descriptions:
 ### connectivityMatrices _(directory)_:
+This directory contains files used to create connectivity matrices.
+Contains the following files:
 - chunkPCM.py
   - Makes monthly connectivity matrices for each particle tracking analysis region; uses sql trajectory databases
 - subset_sql.py
   - Utility code to subdivide sql databases for in-memory work

 ### particleTracking _(directory)_:
-The particleTracking directory contains the following files:
+This directory contains code used to track particles in Mercator velocity fields.
+Sample TRACMASS runs contain code to build and run TRACMASS for each particle tracking analysis region.
+Contains the following files:
 - BIGrun.com
   - bash script to iterate over months in a year, create executable for tracmass runs, and run (times run and create/writes log file)
 - sampleRuns _(subdirectory)_